-The amount you owe for medical services BEFORE your health insurance plan pays.
+The amount you owe for medical services before your health insurance plan pays.
 You will pay the full deductible amount toward medical expenses before your health plan pays anything.
-In a HDHP the deductible will also apply to pharmacy costs.
 Once you meet the applicable deductible, your plan will start to cover your expenses based on your list of benefits.

-OUT-OF-POCKET COSTS
+OUT OF POCKET COSTS

 What you pay for medical expenses that aren't paid back by your health insurance plan.
-Your out-of-pocket costs include deductibles, copays, and coinsurance for health care services.
-In other words, any costs you personally pay for covered medical or pharmacy services.
+Your out of pocket costs include any costs you personally pay for covered medical or pharmacy services.

-OUT-OF-POCKET MAXIMUM
+OUT OF POCKET MAXIMUM